PpAaLlMmEeRr/flowjs/README.md

 # I've been there.
 Constant feature changes.
 Complex workflows.
 The headache of updating automation scripts for every little tweak.
 It's enough to make you question if automation is worth it.

 # flowjs
-## snap, a tool convert robotframework testcase to gojs, and execute via script-server+robotframework
+## snap, flow to control test design/automation/execution
 ![Image Info](./glance.png "glance.png.png")

 # tablejs